obrienmj/Ansible-Switch-Config-Gen/README.md

-# Ansible-Switch-Config-Gen
+# Generate Switch Configurations with Ansible
-Ansible playbook to generate a switch configuration with templates
+Ansible playbook to generate a switch configuration with templates.

+This is meant to be an example playbook.